talborough/gDS/README.md

 independent activities (processes and threads) running against a VMware installation with hundreds of bare-metal hosts and thousands of VMs. gDS was used to keep all the run-time activities heading in the same direction.

-gDS uses Python shared-memory "list" and "dict" objects (created by the native "multiprocessing" library) to synthesize global run-time tables.
+gDS uses Python shared-memory "list" and "dict" objects (created by the Python "multiprocessing" library) to synthesize global run-time tables.
 An easy-to-use naming convention and notation (once you get used to it) makes it very plain what data is being manipulated and the notation remains consistent whether multi-processing, multi-threading or both.
 Any change in the data by one process/thread is instantly reflected in all cooperating processes/threads.
-The tables are defined by a data-definition file which is compiled by the "gDSCompiler" into a Python file, and then consumed by the code using the gDS.
+The tables are defined by a data-definition file which is compiled by the "gDSCompiler" into a Python file, and then consumed by the code using the data store.

+Note that even though the manipulation of the data is done with ordinary Python code, the data store itself can still be organized in a relational way.
+Indeed, if the data store is relationally organized it is often easier to work with and, the reverse is sometimes true: if the data is hard to work with it may well be because it is not relationally organized.

 Example files
 =============